suryahalim/Movie-Trailer-Python/README.md

 For submission purposes :

-* entertainment_center.py - main Python script to run
+* entertainment_center.py - main Python script to run and generate HTML
+* media.py -
-* media.py - contains the class Movie that stores movie details
+* fresh_tomatoes.py -  Udacity skeleton code to create fresh_tomatocontains the class Movie that stores movie detailses.html file for the website
-* fresh_tomatoes.py - creates the HTML file for the website (Udacity supplied)
+* fresh_tomatoes.html - in case the python file doesn't work, use the html to preview it
+* .pycs files (compiled python version)

 ## Running the project